Acid Stain Instructions

 EnduraColor Reactive Stain Extender can be used to dilute the stain achieving lighter stain color.

-The increased interest in chemical-stain finishes is in the direction of more subtle effects.
+With increased interest in acid stain finishes, more subtle effects have become popular.
 Installers frequently dilute stains with stain extender to produce less intense effects.
 For example, some contractors often apply the stain with an 80% stain dilution (20% stain extender by volume).
-In this matter, the contractor can gradually build up color to meet owner expectations.
+In this manner, the contractor can gradually build up color to meet owner expectations.
 Second and third colors can also be added in the same fashion to create color overlays.

-Sometimes adding a concrete overlay prior to staining is the best solution for concrete surfaces that show damage or have been abused during construction.
+Sometimes applying a commercial grade concrete overlay or micro topping prior to staining is the best solution for concrete surfaces that show damage, spalling surface or have been abused during construction.
 Commercial overlay materials can be integrally colored, textured, and stained to provide a new range of decorative possibilities.
-The overlays have high flexural strength and wear resistance.
+Many high quality overlays may have good flexural strength and wear resistance.
 As with everything involving stains, however, it’s wise to create a sample to ensure compatibility of the overlay cement with the stain and to get owner approval for the result.

-When most of the chemical reaction is complete, a layer of colored residue with an acidic pH will remain on the surface.
-This layer must be thoroughly neutralized with EnduraPrep Neutralizer applied liberally so the sealer will bond properly when applied to the surface.
+When most of the chemical reaction is complete, a layer of colored residue with a lower acidic pH may be present on the surface.
+This layer must be thoroughly neutralized with EnduraPrep Neutralizer and applied liberally so the sealer will bond properly when applied to the surface.
 Use a white rag after several cleanings to check for residue.
-Also, the use of a pH tester to test surface of pH is a good way to ensure that conditions are ready for the next step of applying the clear sealer.
+Also, it is a good to apply 3-5 gallons of fresh tap water for every gallon of reactive acid stain during and after neutralizing to ensure the surface is ready for the next step of applying the clear sealer.